andreipfeiffer/css-in-js/README.md

     - it's a nice and flexible ergonomic API
 13. **Learn**: a slightly subjective opinion regarding the learning curve, you should really evaluate this on your own
 14. **Lib**: size in KB of the library that is shipped in a production build
-15. **Bundle**: increase in KB (as an average), for the entire index page production build
+15. **Bundle**: the increase in KB compared to __CSS Modules__, for the entire index page production build
-    - keep in mind that this includes an almost __empty page__, with only a couple of components, which is great for evaluating the cost of the solution, but does not offer any insight on how it scales (logarithmic, linear, or exponential)
+    - keep in mind that this includes an almost __empty page__, with only a couple of components
+    - this is great for evaluating the minimal overhead, but does not offer any insight on the scaling factor: logarithmic, linear, or exponential

 <br />